nielsberglund/nielsblogsource/content/posts/2021-02-14-how-to-install-sql-server-on-an-azure-vm.md

 #### Basics

-We start at the *Basics* tab, and as the name implies here we set the base settings for the VM:
+We start at the *Basics* tab and, as the name implies, here we set the base settings for the VM:

 ![](/images/posts/azure-vm-sql-createvm-basics.png)